Mihonarium/nanosystems/docs/index.md

 Unlike forces resulting from hydrostatic pressure, forces applied by mechanochemical devices can be highly anisotropic and inhomogeneous on a molecular scale: large loads (including tension, shear, and torsion) can be applied to specific atoms and bonds in a controlled manner.
 As noted in Section 6.4.4, these forces can cleave otherwise-stable bonds.
 Further, steric difficulties can be reduced by molecular compression and deformation in conventional piezochemistry (Jenner, 1985).
 Under mechanochemical conditions, larger effects can be obtained which can significantly offset steric difficulties posed by the mechanosynthetic requirement for bound reagents [for comparison, at $4 \mathrm{GPa}$ the atomic number density in liquid cyclohexane is increased by a factor of $\sim 1.5$ (Gray, 1972)].
 In general, the availability of controlled forces of bond-breaking magnitude permits piezochemical modulation of reactions greatly exceeding that seen in solution-phase chemistry or in the comparatively low-strength, low-stiffness environment of an enzymatic active site.
 Section 8.5 discusses piezochemical effects in further detail.

-## d.
+d.
 Localized electrochemistry, "photochemistry."
-Mechanochemical sys-

- tems can exploit nonmechanical energy sources, for example, through electrochemistry and energy transfer via electronic excitations.
+Mechanochemical systems can exploit nonmechanical energy sources, for example, through electrochemistry and energy transfer via electronic excitations.
 Both of these mechanisms can be controlled more precisely in a mechanochemical environment than in solution or solution-surface systems.Electrochemistry finds significant use in organic synthesis (Kyriacou, 1981).
 Electrostatic potentials and tunneling rates can vary sharply on a molecular scale (Bockris and Reddy, 1970b), permitting molecular-scale localization of electrochemical activity.
 Accordingly, electrochemical processes are well suited to exploitation in a mechanochemical context; they are also subject to modulation by piezochemical means (Swaddle, 1986).
 In electrochemical cells, pyridine can withstand an electrode potential of $3.3 \mathrm{~V}$ without reaction and tetrahydrofuran, $-3.2 \mathrm{~V}$, both with respect to a (catalytically active) platinum electrode (Kyriacou, 1981); these potentials correspond to energy differences with a magnitude $>500 \mathrm{maJ}$ per unit charge.
 In field-ion microscopes (which provide one model for an electrode surface), electric fields can reach $\sim 50 \mathrm{~V} / \mathrm{nm}$ (Nanis, 1984).
 Chapter 11 will discuss certain aspects of electrical engineering on a nanometer scale, but electrochemical processes, despite their undoubted utility, are not exploited in the following analysis.

 Direct photochemistry suffers from problems of localization (which do not preclude its use), but photochemical effects can often be achieved by nonphotochemical means.
 Photochemical processes begin with the electronic excitation of a molecule by a photon, but this energy often can migrate from molecule to molecule as a discrete exciton before inducing a chemical reaction, and this process is highly sensitive to molecular structures and positions.
 Accordingly, the transfer of excitons can provide a better-controlled means for achieving photochemical ends; potential applications are, however, neglected in this volume.
 e.
 Broadened options for catalysis.
 The structural requirements for mechanochemical reagents discussed in Section 8.3.2b are satisfied by many catalytic structures: some are parts of solid surfaces already, and others (e.g., many homogeneous transition metal catalysts) have analogues that can be covalently anchored to a larger structure.
 The remarks of Section 8.3.2b apply to small catalytic species (e.g., hydrogen and hydroxide ions).